 Latest fishing report

-The ice is currently unsafe, so use extreme caution.
 We haven't received any recent angler reports.
-As of January 1, 2017, regulations changed from artificial fly use only to the regular statewide regulations.
-See the Utah Fishing Guidebook for details.
-(Last update 02-07-18)
+On January 1, 2017, the regulations changed from artificial fly only to the regular statewide regulations.
+(Last update 05-18-18)

 - Location: Leota Bench in Uintah County.